Rizki-Setiawan/Rizki-Setiawan/README.md

 I'm **Rizki Setiawan**.

-If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/rizki-setiawan-code/).
+If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/rizki-setiawan-code/).

 <p align="left">
 <a href="https://github.com/Rizki-Setiawan">